not actually in

 contrast to the way Long Beach was immediately before the storm,

 might best be appreciated by viewing this

-The video is heartbreaking while at the same time heartwarming as
+This video is at the same time

 the rebounding spirit of the Long Beach residents is quite palpable.

 has since been rebuilt ─ but it is doubtful it will